46 comments

 There are always exceptions, and if you are one of the people who trick’r’treat honestly without driving all around town, you shouldn’t feel offended.
 My niece lives at my parent’s house on a busy main road with no side-walks — she has been coming to my subdivision for the past 4 years.
 We go up and down my street, and that’s it.
 So even though she is out of her “area” I know we’re not the people Natalka is talking about.

-On another note, my tiny one will be coming out this year and I have hired my mom to hand out candy at my place so both her Dad and I can take her and my niece around :D So excited!
+On another note, my tiny one will be coming out this year and I have hired my mom to hand out candy at my place so both her Dad and I can take her and my niece around 😀 So excited!

-20. Felicia Taylor
+23. Felicia Taylor says:

 To the original person who started this I tried to call the silver snail and the harry trantula and they had not heard of them.
 The gentlemen at the harry trantula stated that he had comic books in full size and they were 3 for a buck and also had ones for 50 cents.
 Where was your local comic book store?
 Great Idea!